MaxBly/djs-forms/README.md

 # djs-forms

 `djs forms` is a little extension to `discord.js`
-This modules helps you to manage `RichEmbed`, with some templatings methods, and catch all `MessageReactions` easly.
+This module helps you to manage `RichEmbed`, with some templating methods, and catch all `MessageReactions` easyly.

-If you are building a `discord bot` and you want to easly interact with the users, this module will provides you a `component-like` management of your RichEmbed forms
+If you are building a `discord bot` and you want to easyly interact with the users, this module will provide you a `component-like` management of your RichEmbed forms

 ## Getting Started